+Applicant Details (as in passport)

+TITLE Mr 🗌 Mrs 🗌 Ms 🗌 Miss [Dr Other

+FIRST NAME Preferred FIRST NAME

+MIDDLE NAME SURNAME

+POSTAL ADDRESS

+CITY ST/ ATE COUNTRY POSTCODE

+TEL.
+(AH) (TEI L. (BH) () Mobile Tel:

+EMAIL address

+Date of birth / / GENDER Male Female

-Applicant Details (as in passport) TITLE Mr Mrs Mrs Ms Miss Dr FIRST NAME MIDDLE NAME COUNTRY POSTCODE ) Tour Accommodation (rooming preferences) I/we would like: a twin-bedded room a double-bedded room a room for sole occupancy I am travelling: on my own with a friend/family member Travel Companion Meals I do not have any specific dietary requests [ lease X the box if you CAN NOT eat any of the following: fish poultry red meat dairy products eggs pork nuts Other Correspondence Your preferred method of correspondence Postal Mail Email Address ----
+Tour Accommodation (rooming preferences) I/we would like: a twin-bedded room a double-bedded room a room for sole occupancy I am travelling: on my own with a friend/family member Travel Companion

-Participation Criteria
+Meals Please X the box if you CAN NOT eat any of the following: uests fish poultry red meat dairy products eggs pork nuts Other

+Correspondence Your preferred method of correspondence ostal Mail 🗌 Email Address

-To participate in an ASA tour, you must be reasonably fit, in good health and able to participate in all activities without assistance from Tour Leaders or other tour members.
+Participation Criteria To participate in an ASA tour, you must be reasonably fit, in good health and able to participate in all activities without assistance from Tour

+Leaders or other tour members.
 If you require assistance, a fit and able travel companion must undertake to accompany and assist you with all tasks for the duration of the whole tour.